MaxPleaner/sounds/readme.md

 **Prerequisites**

 1. ruby 2.3
-3. system depencencies: `apt-get install lame ffmpeg vorbis-tools mpg123 alsa-utils`
+3. system depencencies: `apt-get install lame ffmpeg vorbis-tools mpg123 alsa-utils pulseaudio`
 4. a decent processor.
 I have an intel i5 and the load is fairly low.
 But keep in mind that every drum hit opens a thread and tells `mpg123` to play a mp3 file.